Smooth breathing

 Some authorities have interpreted it as representing a glottal stop, but a final vowel at the end of a word is regularly elided (removed) when the following word starts with a vowel and elision would not happen if the second word began with a glottal stop (or any other form of stop consonant).
-In his Vox Graeca, W.S.
-Allen accordingly regards the glottal stop interpretation as "highly improbable".
+In his Vox Graeca, W. Sidney Allen accordingly regards the glottal stop interpretation as "highly improbable".